jennschiffer/SimpleSlides-on-WordPress/README.md

 WordPress-SimpleSlides
 ======================

-a wordpress theme for showcasing your slide decks
+A WordPress theme for developing and showcasing your slide decks.

+made with &hearts; by [jenn](http://twitter.com/jennschiffer)